 - Chlorophyll is the green pigment found in all green plants and is essential for photosynthesis.
 In oilseeds, immature seeds contain large amounts of chlorophyll as they develop.
-This chlorophyll is destroyed (metabolized) as the seed matures and fully ripe seeds contain very little chlorophyll.
-Because of the indeterminate nature of the flowering and ripening process in B. napus canola, some canola seed lots contain large amounts of chlorophyll.
-This causes problems in processing as the chlorophyll is extracted into the oil giving it a green or brown coloration which is hard (and expensive) to remove.
+This chlorophyll is metabolized as seeds mature, fully ripe seeds contain very little chlorophyll.
+Because of the indeterminate nature of the flowering and ripening process in B. napus canola, canola seed can contain large amounts of chlorophyll.
+This is exacerbated by Canadian canola growing conditions, a short growing season with seeding in May–June and harvesting in August–October.
+This causes problems during processing as the chlorophyll is extracted into the oil giving it a green or brown coloration which is hard and expensive to remove.
 Besides being of undesirable color, oils with high levels of chlorophyll are subject to become rancid and are difficult to make into margarine or shortening (hydrogenate).

 - For canola, chlorophyll is estimated in grading by visual assessment of "percent distinctly green seeds".
-A level of about 24 mg/kg (ppm) chlorophyll corresponds to about 2% distinctly green seeds.
+It has been shown that a level of about 24 mg/kg (ppm) chlorophyll corresponds to about 2% distinctly green seeds when Canadian canola was made of B. rapa and B. napus.
 Trading specifications for canola oils have limits of 25 mg/kg to 30 mg/kg which corresponds to 22 mg/kg to 24 mg/kg in the seed.
-For analysis, chlorophyll is extracted from the seed with suitable solvents and determined by spectroscopy.
-Approximately 50 samples per day can be analyzed by this method.
-Near infrared (NI) instruments can be modified to allow rapid chlorophyll determination, increasing the throughput to 200 samples per day.

 - Fatty acid composition

-- Fatty acid composition is determined by the International Organization for Standardization method reference number ISO 5508:1990 (E), Animal and vegetable fats and oils-Analysis by gas chromatography of methyl esters of fatty acids.A 15m by 0.32mm column with a 0.25 µm Supelcowax 10 coating is used.
+- Fatty acid composition is determined according to ISO 12966-1:2014 (Animal and vegetable fats and oils—Gas chromatography of fatty acid methyl esters—Part 1: Guidelines on modern gas chromatography of fatty acid methyl esters) and ISO 12966-2:2011 (Animal and vegetable fats and oils—Gas chromatography of fatty acid methyl esters—Part 2: Preparation of methyl esters of fatty acids) using a Supelcowax 10 (15m by 0.32mm column with a 0.25 µm).
 Major and important fatty acids are reported although samples may also contain as much as 1% of other minor fatty acids which are included in the calculations.